justBanks/Dealership/README.md

 ![img](/options.png "Startup projects")

+- The project targets version 2.2 of ASP.NET Core&mdash;hopefully this won't cause issues for anyone

 ## Notes
 In the documentation, the Car Options list includes _automatic transmission,_ which is omitted in the sample data.
 I took this as an oversight and included it in the model.